How was your workday? My typical day at work

-Celpax is built on two simple buttons by the exit door of the workplace – red for a bad work day and green for a good one.
+Celpax is built on 2 simple buttons by the exit door of the workplace – red for a bad work day and green for a good one.

 “The best effect is achieved by the companies where you actually talk about the results”, says Rebecca Lundin, one of the key people in the company.

 At first, the business idea was a sort of internal Facebook for companies, where employees could discuss strategy and leave opinions about their working days.

 However, the insight that those who are unmotivated or sick of work would hardly put their energy into logging in to such a system to speak their mind, made the founders of Celpax think again.

 – We conducted over 100 interviews with everyone from company leaders to middle managers, and the reoccurring theme was that it has to be simple.